 For those who have been doing this work for decades, it is exciting and humbling to look back at the progress that has been made and to see that what exists today is, truly, a global movement.
 It became clear at the 2024 ILCN Global Congress that this movement was built on positive relationships.
 In turn, those relationships are rooted in humanity: in finding connection, establishing community, coalescing disparate interests, and listening carefully.

 During an opening ceremony at the Congress, Diane Picard, an Elder of the Huron-Wendat Nation shared the wisdom that caring for land is about people, friendships, and “nonhwe” – love.
 Love for land, love for the intricate systems that enable life on earth, and love for each other.
-While conservation’s Western, science-based, culture may not yet have found a place for this language in its work, love is absolutely what our work is about.
+While conservation’s Western, science-based, culture may not yet have found a place for this language in its understanding of itself, love is absolutely what this work is about.

 Have news?
 Share updates from your organization or country by emailing lrobinson@lincolninst.edu.